Northern Indiana Railway: History

 The NI originated in 1885 as the South Bend Railway Company.
 Going through restarts, reorganizations, affiliated companies, and name changes, it became the Chicago South Bend & Northern Indiana Railway Company (CSB&NI) in 1907.
 A 1930 reorganization resulted in the successor Northern Indiana Railway, Inc.

 Brass buttons used on the uniforms of Northern Indiana Railway operating employees like motormen.

 Bond issued on behalf of the Northern Indiana Railway.

 In 1934 the Northern Indiana abandoned its interurban lines to focus on its core streetcar operations in South Bend and the neighboring city of Mishawaka, IN.
 The ending of interurban service to Goshen on the east broke the link between Chicago area interurbans and those of the rest of Indiana and into Ohio via the NI connection with the Winona Interurban Railway.

 In June 1940 the Northern Indiana discontinued its last five streetcar operations and converted to buses.
 That move would be regretted when the US entered World War II at the end of 1941 and the greater capacity of the streetcars over buses would have been helpful in moving workers to and from plants like Studebaker that had converted to wartime production.

 Remnants

 Little is left today of the Northern Indiana Railway.
-A few remains include the current South Shore Line/NICTD alignment along Westmoor Street which uses the former Northern Indiana interurban line from Michigan City alignment and a portion of the fill over St. Mary's Creek on the St. Mary's College campus which was part of the Northern Indiana interurban line to St. Joseph, MI.
+A few remains include the current South Shore Line/NICTD alignment along Westmoor Street which uses the former Northern Indiana interurban line from Michigan City alignment, concrete bridge abutments at Juday Creek, and a portion of the fill over St. Mary's Creek on the St. Mary's College campus which was part of the Northern Indiana interurban line to St. Joseph, MI.